DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Component/1 Configuration/onOptionChanged.md

 ---

-The following example shows how to subscribe to a desired option of {WidgetName}:
+The following example shows how to subscribe to changes for an option of {WidgetName}:

 ---
 ##### jQuery